leann-labra/Rate-My-Roomie/README.md

   This will be on heroku.

   ## Usage
-  On the homepage, the user will be able to either click on get started or login and will redirect them to the correct screen.
+  On homepage, you must login or sign up in order to view posts.
+After which, you will be redirected onto a the roommate page with all posts rendered on   the screeen.

   ## License
   ![badge](https://img.shields.io/badge/license-MIT-brightgreen) <br/>
   This application is under the MIT

   ## Contribution
-  none
+  Leann Labra, Aldo Ibuado, Cherie Walker, and Lilia Hernandez.

   ## Tests
   It was trial and error.